JJSnakey/JJSnakey/README.md

 My passion is to work with groups of people and accomplish their goals.
 Any project that involves collaboration is what I'm interested in.

-In school I have began working with and creating projects with javaScript, I am also currently working through The Odin Project to learn how to properly use and manage HTML, CSS, and gitHub.
+I have experience working with java, javaScript, Python, and C from the ASU Software Engineering program and Harvard CS50.
+I am currently beginning my second semester at University for computer science, and I'm looking forward to expanding my portfolio.

-My goal is to find an intership as well!
-I believe I learn better on the job but I am ready to study and create privately until I have the skills necessary to be hireable.
-My current work experience involves 5 years in team building and leadership roles, I like working with others!
+Outside of comp sci, my work experience includes 5 years in team building and leadership roles.
+I enjoy teaching and working alongside many unique and talented people.

-If you have any inquiries, email me at QwertoBerto85@gmail.com !
+If you have any inquiries, email me at jjgreer@asu.edu !

-I look forward to working with or for you :)
+I look forward to working with you :)